apache/ozone/hadoop-hdds/docs/content/feature/ErasureCoding.md

 ![EC Chunk Layout](EC-Chunk-Layout.png)

 Currently, the EC client re-used the data transfer end-points to transfer the data to data nodes.
-That XceiverGRPC client used for writing data and for sending putBlock info.
+The XceiverClientGRPC client used for writing data and putBlock info.
-Since EC client used the existing transfer protocols for transferring the data, we could implement the EC client without the need of any major changes in datanode.
+The datanode side changes are minimal as we reused the same existing transfer protocols.
-The data block at data nodes would be written same as any other block in non-EC mode.
+The EC data block written at the datanode is same as any other block in non-EC mode.
 In a single block group, container id numbers are same in all nodes.
 A file can have multiple block groups.
 Each block group will have `d+p` number of block and all ids are same.